e3brown-rba/ikoma-ai/README.md

 - 🛑 **Kill Switch**: Press `Ctrl-C` to abort anytime
 - ⚠️ **Safety Banner**: Clear warnings before autonomous execution
 - 🧩 **Unified Criteria Engine**: Both limits are checked together at each cycle for robust safety
+- 👤 **Human Checkpoints**: In continuous mode, the agent pauses every N iterations (default 5) and prompts the operator to continue.
+Use `--checkpoint-every N` or `IKOMA_CHECKPOINT_EVERY` to adjust interval.
+Use `--auto` or `IKOMA_DISABLE_CHECKPOINT` to disable all prompts (for CI/headless runs).

+**How Human Checkpoints Work:**
+- After every N iterations, Ikoma displays a summary panel and asks if you want to continue.
+- If running in a non-interactive environment, it auto-continues.
+- To disable all prompts, use `--auto` or set `IKOMA_DISABLE_CHECKPOINT=1` in your environment.

 ### Mathematical Problem Solving